 Under proper operating conditions, the surface temperature of the bulb is anywhere between 700-900 °C (1300-1700 °F), and the vapor gas inside the bulb is several thousand degrees Fahrenheit.

-Any form of flammable material (such as paper, lint, powder, or dirt) trapped under the lamp, within the lamp housing or in the lamp's vicinity, will result in an increased risk of fire.
+As a result, there is always a risk of fire, should any paper or flammable materials get jammed under the lamp or in the lamp's vicinity, or should there be any build-up of lint, dirt, or powder within the lamp housing.